Sunday, 8 March 2026

 “It can be risky in terms of the conservation of the building.”

-Being a working cathedral, the team has to factor in religious services to the filming process as they legally have to happen.
+Due to it being a working cathedral, the team has to factor in religious services in the filming process as they legally have to happen.

 Lincoln Cathedral Nave – where Napoleon (2022) was filmed